drnsmith/drnsmith.github.io/content/projects/Project1/Project1.md

     </a>
 </div>

-# PART 1.
+# Part 1.
-## **Introduction**
 Cooking varies in complexity.
 Some recipes are straightforward, while others demand precision, technique, and skill.
 The challenge in this project was to develop a machine learning (ML) model that classifies recipes into four difficulty levels—**Easy, Medium, Hard, and Very Hard**—using **Natural Language Processing (NLP)** and **Machine Learning (ML)**.
 In the first part, I focus on and walk you through **data collection, cleaning, and pre-processing**, which lay the foundation for training a robust ML model.

-## **Why Pre-process Recipe Data?**
+### **Why Pre-process Recipe Data?**
 Raw textual data in recipes is often noisy, containing **special characters, punctuation, HTML tags, and non-standard formatting**.
 If left untreated, these irregularities can reduce the performance of NLP models.
 To ensure high-quality inputs for ML, I applied a **multi-step text cleaning and transformation process**, which:

 1. **Removes non-ASCII characters** to eliminate unwanted symbols.
 2. **Converts text to lowercase** for uniformity.